Lightning-AI/pytorch-lightning/docs/source-pytorch/visualize/supported_exp_managers.rst

 Tensorboard
 ===========
-`TensorBoard <https://pytorch.org/docs/stable/tensorboard.html>`_ already comes installed with Lightning.
-If you removed the install install the following package.
+`TensorBoard <https://pytorch.org/docs/stable/tensorboard.html>`_ can be installed with.

 .. code-block:: bash